The Freedom of Choice

 The Freedom of Choice aims at questioning the fundaments on which we build our assessments, starting from the idea that choices and interactivity indeed cross-feed each other.
 Interactivity happens actively in our heads, not only towards an external agent.
 By assessing an experience towards earlier ones we verify and categorize it, thereby we actively filter incoming stimuli, so that we continuously can build coherent cause/effect chains of events and leave brain resources for new incoming tasks.
 But what lies behind these assessments, how do preconditioned connotations steer our judgement towards surrounding events?
 The plethora of choices and options often appear to exist primarily to boost and further resonate our self image and status, but evaporate like chimeras when put into context of the actual world around us.

-Thus, The Freedom Of Choice works along 3 overlapping concepts; the floating idea of free choice just described, humans’ inherent wish and need to interact with the world around us, and the concept of resonance as both a necessary fundament for, and most often also the result of, interaction.
-By staging a row of seemingly random props and events, the visitor is invited to explore a space both claustrophobic and infinite, but where the infinity rather than stretching outwards, only is a multiplication of ourselves.
-Thereby it mirrors how the choices we are presented with often are tailored to reflect and augment our lives and our lifestyles.
-It wants to raise the question: are any of the things and events presented to us actually connected, or purely coincidental.
-And most of all, in this never ending augmented self-reflection, are you at all a part of it?
+Thus, The Freedom Of Choice works along three overlapping axises; the opaque concept of free choice just described, us humans’ inherent wish and need to interact with the world around us, and the variying expectation of consensus of said interactions, both internally and externally.
+By staging a row of seemingly random props and events, augmented by an immersive sound collage multiplying itself through overlapping buffered snippets randomly recorded from a micro controlled cassette deck, the visitor is invited to explore a fragmented timespace both claustrophobic and infinite, but where the infinity rather than stretching outwards, only is a self-reinfored implosive multiplication of themselves.
+The artwork puts into question our own agency within society, as well as towards ourselves, and wants to get the participants to reflect on the underlying intentions of their daily interactions.

 Mark